HSLdevcom/OpenTripPlanner-data-container/README.md

 ### Data processing steps

-- `seed`

-Downloads previous data from storage (env variable SEED_TAG can be used to customize which storage location is used) and then extracts osm, dem, and gtfs data and places it in the `data/seed` and `data/ready` directories.
+- `seed` downloads previous data from storage (env variable SEED_TAG can be used to customize which storage location is used) and then extracts osm, dem, and gtfs data and places it in the `data/seed` and `data/ready` directories.
 The old data acts as backup in case fetching/validating new data fails.
 The command uses the zipped contents of the latest build that built a complete graph (from prebuilt data or from a normal build).

-- `dem:update`

-This command downloads required DEM information, after which data is copied to the `data/downloads/dem` directory.
+- `dem:update` downloads required DEM information, after which data is copied to the `data/downloads/dem` directory.

-- `osm:update`

-This command downloads required OSM packages from configured locations, tests the files with OTP, and if the tests pass, data is copied to the `data/downloads/osm` directory.
+- `osm:update` downloads required OSM packages from configured locations, tests the files with OTP, and if the tests pass, data is copied to the `data/downloads/osm` directory.

 - `gtfs:update`

-  - `gtfs:dl`

-  Downloads a GTFS package from a configured location and tests the file with OTP, if the test passes data is copied to the `data/fit/gtfs` directory.
+  - `gtfs:dl` downloads a GTFS package from a configured location and tests the file with OTP, if the test passes data is copied to the `data/fit/gtfs` directory.
 The resulting zip file is named `<feedid>.zip`.

-  - `gtfs:fit`

-  Runs configured map fits.
+  - `gtfs:fit` runs configured map fits.
 Copies data to the `data/filter/gtfs` directory.

-  - `gtfs:filter`

-  Runs configured filters.
+  - `gtfs:filter` runs configured filters.
 Copies data to the `data/id/gtfs` directory.

-  - `gtfs:id`

-  Sets the gtfs feed id to `<id>` and copies data to the `data/ready/gtfs` directory.
+  - `gtfs:id` sets the gtfs feed id to `<id>` and copies data to the `data/ready/gtfs` directory.

 - `router:buildGraph`
-  - `router:copy`
+  - `router:copy` copies files needed for the build.
-  - `buildOTPGraphTask(config.router)`

-Builds a new graph with all the new data sets (and maybe seeded data sets if there were issues with new data).
+  - `buildOTPGraphTask(config.router)` builds a new graph with all the new data sets (and maybe seeded data sets if there were issues with new data).

 - `router:buildStreetOnlyGraph`
-  - `router:copyStreetOnlyGraphData`
+  - `router:copyStreetOnlyGraphData` copies files needed for the street only build.
-  - `buildOTPStreetOnlyGraphTask(config.router)`

-Builds a new street only graph with all the new data sets (and maybe seeded data sets if there were issues with new data).
+  - `buildOTPStreetOnlyGraphTask(config.router)` builds a new street only graph with all the new data sets (and maybe seeded data sets if there were issues with new data).

 - `router:buildWithPrebuiltStreetGraph`
-  - `router:copyForPrebuiltStreetGraphDataBuild`
+  - `router:copyForPrebuiltStreetGraphDataBuild` copies files needed for the build from prebuilt data.
-  - `buildOTPGraphTask(config.router)`

-Builds a new graph from prebuilt street only data with new gtfs data sets (and maybe seeded data sets if there were issues with new data).
+  - `buildOTPGraphTask(config.router)` builds a new graph from prebuilt street only data with new gtfs data sets (and maybe seeded data sets if there were issues with new data).

-- `test.sh`

-Runs routing quality test bench defined in the repository `hsldevcom/OTPQA`.
+- `test.sh` runs the routing quality test bench defined in the `hsldevcom/OTPQA` repository.
 OTPQA test sets are associated with GTFS packages.
-If there are quality regressions, a comma separated list of failed GTFS feed identifiers is is written to local file `failed_feeds.txt`.
+If there are quality regressions, a comma separated list of failed GTFS feed identifiers is written to the local file `failed_feeds.txt`.

-- `router:store`

-Stores the new data in storage (which can be a mounted storage volume).
+- `router:store` stores the new data in storage (which can be a mounted storage volume).

-- `router:storeForPrebuiltStreetGraphDataBuild`

-Stores the new data in storage (which can be a mounted storage volume).
+- `router:storeForPrebuiltStreetGraphDataBuild` stores the new data in storage (which can be a mounted storage volume).
 Also copies the `report` directory from the street only build to the output directory under the name `osm-report`.

-- `deploy.sh`

-Deploys a new opentripplanner-data-server image with the `DOCKER_TAG` env variable (default `v3`) postfixed with the router name, and pushes the image to Dockerhub.
+- `deploy.sh` deploys a new opentripplanner-data-server image with the `DOCKER_TAG` env variable (default `v3`) postfixed with the router name, and pushes the image to Dockerhub.<p>
 Normally, when the application is running as a container, the script `index.js` is run to execute all steps.
-The end result of the build is a data server image uploaded to dockerhub.
+The end result of the build is a data server image uploaded to dockerhub.<p>
 Each data server image runs a http server listening to port `8080`, serving both a data bundle required for building a graph, and a pre-built graph.
 For example, in the HSL case: http://localhost:8080/router-hsl.zip and `graph-hsl-$OTPVERSION.zip`.
 The image does not include the data, the data needs to be mounted while running the container.

-- `deploy-otp.sh`

-Tags an OTP image using the `OTP_TAG` env variable (default `v3`) postfixed with the router name and pushes the image to Dockerhub.
+- `deploy-otp.sh` tags an OTP image using the `OTP_TAG` env variable (default `v3`) postfixed with the router name and pushes the image to Dockerhub.
 This new OTP image will automatically use the graph and configuration from the storage location where the build's end result was stored at.

-- `storage:cleanup`

-Keeps the 10 latest versions of the data in storage and removes the rest.
+- `storage:cleanup` keeps the 10 latest versions of the data in storage and removes the rest.

-- `storage:cleanupStreetOnlyGraphData`

-Keeps 10 latest versions of the street only build data in storage and removes the rest.
+- `storage:cleanupStreetOnlyGraphData` keeps the 10 latest versions of the street only build data in storage and removes the rest.

 #### Normal build